SrivathsanNayak/ethical-hacking-notes/README.md

 # My Ethical Hacking Notes

-* This is where I'll be writing my notes on the topic of Ethical Hacking and whatever I learn about it:
+* This is where I'll be writing my notes on the topic of Ethical Hacking and whatever I learn about it.

+* Please note that:

+  * These notes are made for documenting my progress in the domain of cybersecurity.

+  * Everything here is a ```Work In Progress```; therefore some of the topics are empty or incomplete.

+  * For CTF notes, I have included the flags as well, so if you do not want spoilers, tread carefully.

+  * I have made a [custom CTF cheatsheet](CTFCheatsheet.md) based on the above resources - will try to update it every now and then; if you feel stuck on any CTF challenge, check this list for any pointers.

+* Topics:

   * [Learn Ethical Hacking From Scratch - Udemy](LearnEthicalHackingFromScratch_Udemy/README.md)